claudiofsr/find-identical-files/README.md

 The number of identical files is the number of times the same file is found (number of repetitions or frequency).

-Identical files will be filtered and those whose repetition number is two (default) or more will be selected.
+Identical files will be filtered and those whose frequency is two (default) or more will be selected.

 #### 2. Search files in current directory with at least 5 identical files, run the command:
 ```